rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

     * {number} - WhatsApp Number for that icon/button
 * Greetings
     * Greetings From filling before initiating the chat
-    * Display/reappear based Time, Scroll Actions
+    * Display/reappear based on Time, page scroll
 * Position to place
     * Fixed: Fixed position to the screen (default, available in Free version)
     * Absolute: Fixed position to the body content.
 (Moves when the user scrolls page)